best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 If the detected secret is a false-positive, you should update the `.secrets.baseline` through the following steps:

-- Run `detect-secrets scan --update .secrets.baseline` from the root folder in the terminal to index the false-positive(s);
+- Run `detect-secrets scan --baseline .secrets.baseline` from the root folder in the terminal to index the false-positive(s);
 - Next, audit all indexed secrets via `detect-secrets audit .secrets.baseline` (the same as during initial set-up, if a `.secrets.baseline` doesn't exist); and